 (This post was written during the presidential primaries, on May 5, 2016.
 I knew it was strongly worded.
 But I believed every word I wrote.
 Once Trump took office, I had hoped my suspicions would be wrong; they weren’t.
 Trump just minimized White Nationalists in Charlottesville and pardoned Sheriff Arpio, and moved to deport 800,000 innocent dreamers.
 My concern for this wave of bigotry resulted in launching my candidacy for U.S. Congress in January of 2018.)

-Christians who fail to speak-up for justice — are they not the ones who would have had slaves while they sat in their white churches, spoke of the evils of drinking, and also the love of Jesus?
+Christians who fail to speak-up for racial injustice — are they not the ones who would have had slaves while they sat in their white churches, spoke of the evils of drinking, and also the love of Jesus?

 Lots of people think I’m obsessed with him.
 I’m not.

 I am obsessed with social injustice.
-And the pain — the tangible emotional suffering birthed from centuries of racial hate at the hands of the white Protestant.
+And the pain — the tangible emotional suffering birthed from centuries of racial hate at the hands of professing Christians.

 I remember reading about it in high school.
 American history.
 And watching Mississippi Burning.